-When electronic targets are used, a competitor who believes a shot has not registered or who believes a shot or series of shots was scored incorrectly must immediately notify a Range Officer to protest the value or number of the shot(s).
-The protest must be made before the next shot is fired or within three (3) minutes after the last shot, except for failure of the rubber belt to advance.
+When electronic targets are used, a competitor who believes a shot has not registered or who believes a shot or series of shots was scored incorrectly must immediately notify a Range Officer.
+The complaint or protest must be made before the next shot is fired or within three (3) minutes after the last shot, except for failure of the rubber belt to advance.

-- a) Shot Does Not Register.
-When a shot fails to register, the Range Officer will direct the firing of an additional shot.
-If this additional shot fails to register, the competitor must be moved to another firing position, be given additional sighting shots and be permitted to refire any shots that failed to register before continuing with the remaining record shots.
-If the additional shot registers, the competitor must continue firing on that target.
-At the end of the competition, the Statistical and/or Technical Officers must determine if the missing shot can be located on the backing target or rubber strip or if there is any evidence of an off-target miss.
-If the end must be counted.
-If there is credible evidence that the competitor fired an off-target miss, the missing shot must be scored as a miss (0) and the additional shot at the end must be nullified.
-If there is no credible evidence of an off-target miss, the Statistical and/or Technical Officers may conclude that the target malfunctioned and count the additional shot at the end must be nullified.
-If there is no credible evidence of an off-target miss, the Statistical and/or Technical Officers may conclude that the target malfunctioned and count the additional shot at the end. - b) Erroneous Scoring; Rubber Belt Not Advancing.
-If the rubber belt is not advancing, the target must be repaired or the competitor must be moved to another firing position, be given additional sighting shots and be permitted to refire all shots that were fired after the rubber belt stopped advancing before continuing with the remaining record shots.
-After firing is complete, the Statistical and/or Technical Officers will determine the exact number of refired shots to be counted (starting with the first shot fired after the rubber belt stopped advancing) according to ISSF Rule 6.10.6. - c) Protested Shot Value.
+- b) Competitor Claims Target is Scoring Inaccurately.
+If a competitor complains that his/her target is scoring inaccurately or erratically, because the rubber belt is not advancing or due to another cause, the Range and Technical Officers must evaluate the target and decide if the complaint has possible validity.
+If they conclude that the complaint may be justified, they can move the competitor to another target or relay, award extra time according to the amount of time lost in evaluating the complaint and authorize the competitor to complete that stage of fire.
+The Range and Technical Officers may nullify any shots that they determine are likely to have been incorrectly scored. - c) Protested Shot Value.
 If a protest is made concerning the indicated value of a shot, the competitor will be directed to fire an extra shot so that this shot may be counted if the protest is upheld and the correct value of the shot cannot be determined.
 After firing is complete, the Range Officer and Statistical Officer will determine the value of any shot that failed to register or whether the value of a protested shot that registered was scored correctly by applying ISSF Rules for electronic scoring targets.
 If a protest concerning a shot value, other than zero or failure to register, is not upheld, a two-point penalty must be applied.
-Shots within two (2) decimal rings of a higher value whole number may not be protested in an attempt to gain a point.

-- d) Protest/Complaint Decision.
+Shots within two (2) decimal rings of a higher value whole number may not be protested in an attempt to gain a point. - d) Protest/Complaint Decision.
 Decisions by the Statistical and/or Technical Officers regarding protested shots on electronic targets are final and may not be appealed. - e) Scoring Complaint During Sighters.
 A competitor may protest that a target is scoring inaccurately only during sighting shots and may be given an opportunity to move to another target, but if the Statistical and/or Technical Officers subsequently determine that the sighting shots were scored accurately after applying ISSF Rule 6.10.8, a two-point penalty must be assigned to the lowest value shot on the first competition series.